Uniqueness of generalized conformal restriction measures and Malliavin-Kontsevich-Suhov measures for $c \in (0,1]$: Proof of ( )

+Now, since the above statement holds for every $k$, it implies that if $\eta$ sampled from the counting measure on $\{\eta_V^k\}_{k\ge1}$, then the loop configuration inside $\cD(\eta)$ is an independent $\SLE_{8/3}$ loop soup in $\cD(\eta)$.
+Finally, the claim follows by letting $V\uparrow\C$ (note that the law of the loop sampled from the counting measure on $\{\eta_V^k\}_{k\ge1}$ then converges to the law of the loop sampled from the counting measure on $\{\eta_i\}$, which is exactly $\nu^i$).

-\textbf{Acknowledgement.} G.C. thanks X. Sun and B. Wu for helpful comments and discussions.
-Y.G. thanks W. Qian for bringing his attention to this problem and helpful discussions.
-We thank W. Werner for pointing out the relevant work \cite{werner2003sles} and his remarks on the applicability of our results to the reversibility and duality properties of SLE.
-G.C. is supported by National Key R\&D Program of China (No.\ 2021YFA1002700).
+\textbf{Acknowledgement.} G.C. thanks Xin Sun and Baojun Wu for helpful comments and discussions.
+Y.G. thanks Wei Qian for bringing his attention to this problem and helpful discussions.
+We thank Wendelin Werner for pointing out the relevant work \cite{werner2003sles} and his remarks on the applicability of our results to the reversibility and duality properties of SLE.
+We are grateful to an anonymous referee for numerous and valuable suggestions on previous versions of this manuscript.
+Part of YG's work was done while working at City University of Hong Kong.
+G.C. is supported by National Key R\&D Program of China (No.\ 2021YFA1002 700).
 Y.G. is supported by National Key R\&D Program of China (No.\ 2023YFA1010700).

 { }